peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         int places,
         PeterO.PrecisionContext ctx);

-Returns a number similar to this number but with the decimal point moved to the right.
+Returns a number similar to this number but with the decimal point moved to the left.

 <b>Parameters:</b>